 Remove these unused Apps.
-It not only prevent these Apps from running in the background, but also free up RAM and card space.
+It not only prevents these Apps from running in the background but also frees up RAM and card space.

 Turn Off 3G/4G, Wi-Fi and Bluetooth

-Brightness of screen is another major for increased battery drain.
+The brightness of the screen is another major for increased battery drain.
 You may reduce it by simply reducing the brightness.
-Instead of selecting the ‘auto’ option for screen brightness, manually use the slider to adjust the brightness which is comfortable to you.
+Instead of selecting the ‘auto’ option for screen brightness, manually use the slider to adjust the brightness which is comfortable for you.
 Reducing brightness goes a long way in improving battery life.